-7.2.
+6.2.
 Constraining the search space on the epipolar line

-Knowing that the width of the panoramic image is much bigger than the width of the captured image, we would have to search for a corresponding point along a very long epipolar line (Fig. 5a).
+Knowing that the width of the panoramic image is much bigger than the width of the captured image, we would have to search for a corresponding point along a very long epipolar line.
 Therefore we would like to constraint the search space on the epipolar line as much as possible.
-This means that the stereo reconstruction procedure executes faster.
-A side effect is also an increased confidence in the estimated depth.
+A side effect is also an increased confidence in estimated depth and a faster execution of the stereo reconstruction procedure.